-- → In the first attempt at a PJM capacity market, an LSE has the obligation to own or acquire Capacity Resources greater than or equal to the peak load that it serves plus a reserve margin of about 18%.
-LSEs had the flexibility to acquire capacity in a variety of ways.
+An LSE has the obligation to own or acquire Capacity Resources greater than or equal to the peak load that it serves plus a reserve margin of about 18%.
+LSEs have the flexibility to acquire capacity in a variety of ways.
 Capacity can be obtained by building units, by entering into bilateral arrangements, or by participating in the capacity credit markets operated by PJM.
-Collectively, these arrangements are known as the Installed Capacity Market, or ICAP. - The PJM capacity credit markets are intended to provide the mechanism to balance the supply of and demand for capacity not met via the bilateral market or via self-supply.
+Collectively, these arrangements are known as the Installed Capacity Market, or ICAP.

+→ The PJM capacity credit markets are intended to provide the mechanism to balance the supply of and demand for capacity not met via the bilateral market or via self-supply.
 Capacity credit markets were created to provide a transparent, market based mechanism for new, competitive LSEs to acquire the Capacity Resources needed to meet their capacity obligations and to sell Capacity Resources when no longer needed to serve load.
 PJM's daily capacity credit markets ensure that LSEs can match Capacity Resources with changing obligations caused by daily shifts in retail load.
 Monthly and multi-monthly capacity credit markets provide a mechanism that matches longer-term capacity obligations with available Capacity Resources.